Content Marketing

 Notion AI & Notion Agents

-For departments that are looking for AI to be closely integrated with their task management and knowledge management, this AI tool is a big factor in favor of Notion.
+For departments that are looking for AI to be closely integrated with their task and knowledge management, this AI tool is a big factor in favor of Notion.

 AI in Obsidian (via Plugins)